-You can manipulate the current view by toggling the check boxes on and off or change the selection, filter or display by adding or removing other items to your analysis.
+You can manipulate the current view by toggling the checkboxes on and off or changing the selection, filter, or display by adding or removing other items to your analysis.
 This saves the time of trying to locate the items in the project tree and allows you to work with popular items more fluidly.

 Clicking select will open the list of recent analysis items and also show you what is currently selected.